-Policy 6.4 Parent Groups
+Policy 6.5 Parent Groups

-The College community is made up of ākonga, parents and friends of the College.
+The College community is made up of students, parents and friends of the College.
 Most groups have a formal structure to facilitate their work in support of the College.
-The well-being and learning of our ākonga will be enhanced by the contributions of time, resources and wisdom the parent and community groups bring to the College.
+The well-being and learning of our students will be enhanced by the contributions of time, resources and wisdom the parent and community groups bring to the College.

-- To enhance learning by establishing a responsive and effective partnership between the College and parent and community groups. - To welcome and utilise the expertise, experience and enthusiasm of parents in cooperative endeavours that will improve and strengthen the College so that no ākonga is disadvantaged by material or other constraints in their learning programmes.
+- To enhance learning by establishing a responsive and effective partnership between the College and parent and community groups. - To welcome and utilise the expertise, experience and enthusiasm of parents in cooperative endeavours that will improve and strengthen the College so that no student is disadvantaged by material or other constraints in their learning programmes.

-- 1. The College recognises the association of parents through such groups as the PC Whānau Group, Samoan Parents' Association, Whānau Maori and other groups established as required from time to time. - 2.
+- 1. The College recognises the association of parents through such groups as the Samoan Parents Association, Whanau Maori and other groups established as required from time to time. - 2.
 Outlines of College policies and curriculum matters, as well as procedures for participation in regular College strategic planning, will be regularly communicated to the parent groups.
 Parents will be invited to participate in the periodic review of College programmes, discussions of possible plans and directions for the College and formulation of College policies. - 3.
 Parent groups will be encouraged to seek the involvement on their executive committees of people who represent as wide a range of parents as possible. - 4.
-Parent participation in and responsibility for the extracurricular life of the College will be encouraged.

-The parent groups will be given every encouragement by the College Board and administrative staff to continue the generous financial support which they provide through fundraising contributions made by parents.
+Parent participation in and responsibility for the extracurricular life of the College will be encouraged. - 5.
+The parent groups will be given every encouragement by the College Board and administrative staff to continue the generous financial support which they provide through their administration of the donations and other fundraising contributions made by parents.